strimzi/strimzi-kafka-operator/design/documentation-improvements.md

 * All new documentation from this point should be preferably written in non-modular fashion in bigger files corresponding to books or chapters.
     * The only exception would be small changes such as fixing typos.

-Additionally, over the next moths and next releases we should work on gradually implementing the changes to the existing documentation:
+Additionally, over the next months and next releases we should work on gradually implementing the changes to the existing documentation:
 * Join the small modules into bigger blocks corresponding to books or chapters
 * Remove the _procedure structure_ in places where it makes no sense
 * These changes could be done when some bigger changes are being done to the different sections of the documentation.